bijoutrouvaille/klunk/README.md

     this.expects (10).toBeAMultipleOf(5)

-You can add matchers using the addMatchers method of: klunk, a suite, a spec.
+You can add matchers using the addMatchers method of: klunk, a suite or a spec.
-Context of topic, beforeEach, and it functions also contains this method.
+Contexts of _topic_, _beforeEach_, and _it_ functions also contains this method.
 You can also pass it as an option to klunk, describe, or it.

 ```javascript